HubSpot/cms-theme-boilerplate/README.md

 We're in the early stage of start building/adding stuff and we'll figure things out a bit as we go.
 This puppy's gonna have 4WD.

+If you'd like an invite to contribute to this Repo, you can contact @jonmclaren on the HubSpot Developer Slack. or feel free to submit a pull request.
+If I can make it more open in someway so users can make themselves contributors I will do that.

 #### Legacy COS Boilerplate Contributors: